liferay-design/liferay.design/src/markdown/lexicon/core-components/navigation/breadcrumb.md

 order: 2
 ---

-<div class="page-description">Breadcrumb is a secondary navigation pattern that identifies the page position inside a hierarchy.</div>
+Breadcrumb is a secondary navigation pattern that identifies the page position inside a hierarchy.

 ![breadcrumb without collapsing](/images/lexicon/Breadcrumb.jpg)